 All of the aforementioned HR analytic techniques help companies evaluate and analyze their organizational needs.
 Companies can choose to implement one or more of the techniques to develop solutions based on actionable insights.

 Process of Implementing People Analytics

 The entire point of people analytics is to use the insights derived from data acquisition, to integrate and improve an organization’s framework.
 The IMPACT cycle is used to implement the insights found by people analytics so that an organization can maximize the benefits of said insights.

-The rule of thumb should be to always start with the red flags and work your way up.
-Every bit of data collected throughout the company through surveys, communications, and testing, should be compiled.
+The rule of thumb should be to always with the red flags and work your way up.
+Every bit of data collected throughout the through surveys, communications, and testing, should be compiled.
 This is so that the more pressing issues are dealt with first.

 In addition, you need to clearly define your metrics and goals so that the framework can be adjusted accordingly.
 This helps create a workable recurring program that can be installed, to handle repetitive internal data processing and decision-making functions.
 Since people analytics programs are an on-going process, key variables are constantly analyzed and the insights are used to further enhance the program.